cmccarty/android-big-nerd/README.md

     - In the next pass, LinearLayout allocates any extra space based on the values for `layout_weight`
 - What if you want the LinearLayout to allocate exactly 50% of its width to each view?
 You simply skip the first pass by setting the layout_width of each widget to 0dp instead of wrap_content.
 This leaves layout_weight the sole component in the LinearLayout’s decision making
 - **remember that a widget must have the same `android:id` attribute in every layout in which it appears so that your code can find it.**

+## Chapter 9: Displaying Lists with RecyclerView
+### Recycler View, Adapter, and ViewHolder
+- `RecyclerView` is a subclass of `ViewGroup`.
+It displays a list of child `View` objects, one for each item in your list of items.
+Depending on the complexity of what you need to display, these child Views can be complex or very simple.
+- Instead of creating 100 Views, it creates 12 – enough to fill the screen.
+When a view is scrolled off the screen, RecyclerView reuses it rather than throwing it away.
+In short, it lives up to its name: it recycles views over and over.
+- The `RecyclerView`’s only responsibilities are recycling TextViews and positioning them on the screen.
+To get the `TextViews` in the first place, it works with two classes that you will build in a moment: an `Adapter` subclass and a `ViewHolder` subclass.
+- A `RecyclerView` never creates Views by themselves.
+It always creates `ViewHolders`, which bring their `itemViews` along for the ride

+#### Adapters
+- `RecyclerView` does not create `ViewHolders` itself.
+Instead, it asks an `adapter`.
+An adapter is a controller object that sits between the RecyclerView and the data set that the RecyclerView should display.
+- The adapter is responsible for:
+    - creating the necessary ViewHolders
+    - binding ViewHolders to data from the model layer
+- First, the RecyclerView asks how many objects are in the list by calling the adapter’s `getItemCount()` method.
+- Then the RecyclerView calls the adapter’s `createViewHolder(ViewGroup, int)` method to create a new ViewHolder, along with its juicy payload: a `View` to display.
+- Finally, the RecyclerView calls `onBindViewHolder(ViewHolder, int)`.
+The RecyclerView will pass a ViewHolder into this method along with the position.
+The adapter will look up the model data for that position and bind it to the ViewHolder’s View.
+To bind it, the adapter fills in the View to reflect the data in the model object.
+- Note that `createViewHolder(ViewGroup, int)` will happen a lot less often than `onBindViewHolder(ViewHolder, int)`.
+Once a sufficient number of ViewHolders have been created, RecyclerView stops calling `createViewHolder(…)`.
+Instead, it saves time and memory by recycling old ViewHolders.

+#### Using Recycler View
+- RecyclerView does not do the job of positioning items on the screen itself.
+It delegates that out to the LayoutManager.
+The LayoutManager handles the positioning of items and also defines the scrolling behavior.
+- You will use the LinearLayoutManager, which will position the items in the list vertically.
+Later on in this book, you will use GridLayoutManager to arrange items in a grid instead.

+#### Implementing an Adapter and ViewHolder
+- `onCreateViewHolder` is called by the `RecyclerView` when it needs a new View to display an item.
+In this method, you create the `View` and wrap it in a `ViewHolder`.
+The `RecyclerView` does not expect that you will hook it up to any data yet.
+- Next, `onBindViewHolder`: This method will bind a `ViewHolder`’s View to your model object.
+It receives the `ViewHolder` and a position in your data set.
+To bind your View, you use that position to find the right model data.
+Then you update the View to reflect that model data.

+### Customizing List Items
+- In a `RelativeLayout`, you use layout parameters to arrange child views relative to the root layout and to each other.
+- In a layout file, an ID must be defined with an `@+id` before other widgets can use that ID in their own definitions with `@id`.

+### Using a custom item view
+- Calls to findViewById(int) are often expensive, `ViewHolder` can relieve a lot of this pain.
+By stashing the results of these `findViewById(int)` calls, you only have to spend that time in `createViewHolder(…)`.
+When `onBindViewHolder(…)` is called, the work is already done.
+Which is nice, because `onBindViewHolder(…)` is called much more often than `onCreateViewHolder(…)`.

+### For the More Curious: ListView and GridView
+- The core Android OS includes `ListView`, `GridView`, and `Adapter` classes.
+- Another key feature of `RecyclerView` is the animation of items in the list.
+Animating the addition or removal of items in a `ListView` or `GridView` is a complex and error-prone task. `RecyclerView` makes this much easier, includes a few built-in animations, and allows for easy customization of these animations.